-Despite the 2017 announcement of adverse changes to the Citi Prestige® Card, the card still has appeal if you spend up large on travel and dining.
-With standout features like the 4th-night-free twice a year when booking a hotel through Citi Concierge, an annual $250 travel credit, 5X points on airfare & restaurants, 3x points on hotels and cruise lines, and 2X points on entertainment (through 8/31/19), the Prestige Card consistently ranks as one of the best premium travel rewards credit cards on the market.
+While Citi has seriously downgraded the travel benefits and protections on the Citi Prestige® Card, the card still has appeal if you spend up large on travel and dining.
+With standout features like the 4th-night-free twice a year when booking a hotel through Citi Concierge, an annual $250 travel credit, 5X points on airfare & restaurants, 3x points on hotels and cruise lines, the Prestige Card consistently ranks as one of the best premium travel rewards credit cards on the market.

 One of the first things we look for when assessing the value of a premium travel card like the Prestige Card is how to reduce the out-of-pocket expense of the card’s $495 annual fee.

 As one of the only travel credits to cover any travel expense, the $250 Travel Credit provides the fastest way for cardholders to offset the annual fee, and if maximized, can be used twice in the first year of card membership, completely offsetting the annual fee.